chrisbroski/utipem/README.md

 ##### Professional

 Some skills require expertise in another skill at *intermediate* level or better.
-Having one dependant skill at *intermediate* level will promote the prerequisite skill to the *professional* level.
+Having one dependent skill at *intermediate* level will promote the prerequisite skill to the *professional* level.

 ##### Expert

-To have an *expert* level skill, a skill needs two dependant skills, at least one at *professional* level.
+To have an *expert* level skill, a skill needs two dependent skills, at least one at *professional* level.

 ##### Master

-To elevate to *master* expertise, a character needs at least three dependant skills, with at least one at *expert* level.
+To elevate to *master* expertise, a character needs at least three dependent skills, with at least one at *expert* level.

 #### Card Information